Marketing Isn't Selling; It's Resonance.

 When I was young, I was honored with the presence of my grandparents.
 My grandmothers, in particular, left lasting imprints.
 Neither had a degree in psychology or marketing.
 But both were masters of intuition.

-One read rooms like a poet—she understood the unspoken, could tune into tension.
+One read rooms like a poet.
+She understood the unspoken, could tune into tension.
 Once she alerted a neighboring customer to safety at a beauty store.
 Right before a theft took place, she could feel the robber’s energy and motivation.
 Sure enough, she was unfortunately correct.

-The other anticipated wants and needs like a strategist—she stocked my favorite bubble gum and snacks, always giving me the biggest smile.
+The other anticipated wants and needs like a strategist, she stocked my favorite bubble gum and snacks, always giving me the biggest smile.
 She spent the kind of time that made you feel seen and part of something.
 Every holiday we were surrounded by family with several of her friends who were invited and welcomed to it all.
 Everyone belonged.

 What they taught me wasn’t just love.
 It was vulnerability.